The University of Notre Dame Australia

 Courses included

-Counselling adolescents, Counselling children, counselling couples and families, grief and loss counselling, theories and approaches to counselling, trauma and addiction counselling.
+Counselling adolescents, Counselling and children, counselling couples and families, grief and loss counselling, theories and approaches to counselling, trauma and addiction counselling.

 Youth work, drug and alcohol counselling, family counselling.